 A good funeral – organising a fitting tribute to someone you’ve lost

-We are really pleased to welcome a guest blog from Lizzie Edgerton, a humanist celebrant.
-She is not far from Hundy Mundy our woodland burial ground in the Scottish borders and has shared a wonderful blog touching on her some of her own experiences, and organising a fitting tribute and funeral to someone you’ve lost.
+We are pleased to welcome a guest blog from Lizzie Edgerton, a humanist celebrant.
+She is not far from Hundy Mundy Woodland Burial Ground.
+This is our woodland burial ground in the Scottish borders.
+She has shared a wonderful blog touching on her some of her own experiences.
+This includes advice on organising a funeral & fitting tribute to someone you’ve lost.
 We would recommend taking 5 minutes out, with a cuppa in hand to read this very insightful blog.

 You don’t have to rush.
 Dead people don’t have to be hurried away.

-Clearly, a burial or cremation has to take place when a person dies, but what happens either side of this doesn’t fit into a one-size-fits-all template.
-As a celebrant I know it’s important to empower people to do exactly what feels right for them, to mark the moment in time and leave them with a memory of their person that will be a comfort.
+Clearly, a burial or cremation has to take place when a person dies.
+What happens either side of this doesn’t fit into a one-size-fits-all template.
+As a celebrant I know it’s important to empower people to do exactly what feels right for them.
+To mark the moment in time and leave them with a memory of their person that will be a comfort.

 My sister died from Covid in May 2020, not long after the start of the first lockdown.
-It was a time of confusion and uncertainty – the funeral director had a limit of five mourners and we were a four hour drive away and shielding.
-I watched her funeral from my laptop, streamed from a badly fitted camera at the back of the crematorium, which cut out five minutes before the end.
-Her partner had been bounced into getting everything dealt with quickly, bounced into choices about music and readings, happy to hand things over for someone else to deal with.
+It was a time of confusion and uncertainty.
+The funeral director had a limit of five mourners and we were a four hour drive away and shielding.
+I watched her funeral from my laptop, streamed from a badly fitted camera at the back of the crematorium.
+This cut out five minutes before the end.
+Her partner had been bounced into getting everything dealt with quickly.
+Bounced into choices about music and readings, happy to hand things over for someone else to deal with.
 Although everyone had tried their best at a highly fraught time, it wasn’t a great way to say goodbye.

 Funerals can be an opportunity to do something wonderful for the person who has died, to express your love for them and to be a part of something much bigger than ourselves.

-The good news is that in general, funerals are moving away from a focus on processing a body, strict guidelines on behaviour, dress and ritual and towards a more informal style of gathering and grieving.
+The good news is that in general, funerals are moving away from a focus on processing a body.
+This includes strict guidelines on behaviour, dress and ritual.
+They are moving towards a more informal style of gathering and grieving.
 Instead of a complete focus on the sadness of death, we are seeing a shift towards the celebration of a life.

 A funeral is a space for grief, contained.
-It’s structure when life can feel like it has none, a movement towards acknowledgement and acceptance.
-As we’re all different in life we’re all different with death.
+It’s structure when life can feel like it has none.
+A movement towards acknowledgement and acceptance of what has happened.
+We’re all different in life we’re all different with death.
 A good, meaningful funeral can be a time for us to all reckon with our own beautiful impermanence.
-To heal in grief we have to shift the relationship from that of a physical presence to memories.
+It’s an opportunity to heal in grief and a time we have to shift the relationship from that of a physical presence to memories.
 A good funeral lets people focus on their relationship with the person and share memories with others.

 As a Humanist, I conduct non-religious ceremonies and memorials.
-I support families and friends to mourn and celebrate the person who has died, focusing on the life they led, the relationships they had and the belief that every life is individual, valuable and unique.
+I support families and friends to mourn and celebrate the person who has died.
+There is a focus on the life they led, the relationships they had and the belief that every life is individual, valuable and unique.
 They are both a celebration of life and a fond farewell.
 They are an option for families where a religious funeral might not feel authentic, especially if the person who died lived their life without religion.
-There are other options too – a non-religious funeral can be taken by any celebrant, or even a family member or friend.
+There are other options too.
+A non-religious funeral can be taken by any celebrant, or even a family member or friend.

 Funerals don’t have to cost the earth – the amount of money a family spends on a funeral doesn’t equate to how much the person was loved.